Labor cost · Scheduling · SPLH · Operations

 Question 3: What’s the realistic remaining sales for the shift?
 Be honest.
 Saturday at 9pm probably has another two hours of solid revenue.
 Tuesday at 9pm probably has thirty minutes.

 Question 4: Can the people remaining handle it?
-This is the only question that is not math.
-It is operations.
+This is the only one that isn’t math.
+It’s operations, and it’s a judgment call.
 A short-staffed Saturday at 9pm is risk.
 A short-staffed Tuesday at 9pm is fine.

 If the answer to 1 is “below band” and the answer to 4 is “yes, the remaining team can handle it,” cut.
-If the answer to 1 is “in band but trending down” and the answer to 4 is “yes,” consider cutting.
+If 1 is “in band but trending down” and 4 is still “yes,” consider it.

-The mistake new managers make is cutting too early on a Tuesday because they’re trying to look good on the labor number, then the regulars walk in at 9:30 and there are not enough people on the floor.
-The mistake old managers make is keeping everyone on the clock because they hate the conversation, and the SPLH number quietly drifts under the band for an hour at a time, four nights a week.
+New managers cut too early on a Tuesday because they’re trying to look good on the labor number, then the regulars walk in at 9:30 and there’s nobody on the floor.
+Old managers do the opposite.
+They keep everyone on the clock because they hate the conversation, and the SPLH number sits under the band for an hour at a time, four nights a week, while nobody notices.
+Both cost you.
+The early cut costs you a bad night and a few burned regulars.
+The late one costs you slow and steady, all month, off the books where the P&L won’t flag it.

 The 1:30am decision specifically #

-The nightclub or late-night bar at 1:30 is a special operations problem.
-The decision is: cut a bartender at 1:30 and miss potential last-call revenue, or keep them through 2am and probably lose forty bucks.
+A nightclub or late-night bar at 1:30 is a different animal than the dinner floor.
+The decision comes down to one fork: cut a bartender at 1:30 and risk missing last-call revenue, or keep them through 2am and probably eat forty bucks of dead labor.

-The math: if you have not sold a drink in fifteen minutes and there are not new bodies coming through the door, the rest of the shift is going to do less than $40 in revenue per remaining hour.
-A bartender at $24/hr fully-loaded (wages + payroll tax + workers comp, see labor cost calc) is producing negative SPLH from 1:30 to 2:00 in that scenario.
+The math sorts it out for you.
+If you haven’t sold a drink in fifteen minutes and there are no new bodies coming through the door, the rest of the shift is going to do less than $40 in revenue per remaining hour.
+A bartender at $24/hr fully-loaded, wages plus payroll tax plus workers comp (see the labor cost calc), is running negative SPLH from 1:30 to 2:00 in that scenario.

-Cut.
-The forty bucks is gone either way; you might as well not pay another forty bucks of labor on top of it.
+So cut.
+The forty bucks of lost sales is gone either way.
+No reason to stack another forty bucks of labor on top of it.

-The honest version is that I cut wrong both directions in my five years at Cosmos.
-Cut too early on a Saturday, the rush walked in at 1:45 and we ran the bar shorthanded for twenty minutes.
-Cut too late on a Tuesday, gave away an hour of bartender wages on a dead room.
-The point is not to be perfect.
-The point is to make the decision based on the math and not based on the manager’s emotional read of the room.
+Honest version: I cut wrong both directions plenty of times in my five years at Cosmos.
+Cut too early on a Saturday, the rush walked in at 1:45, and we ran the bar shorthanded for twenty ugly minutes.
+Cut too late on a Tuesday, handed away an hour of bartender wages on a dead room.
+You’re not going to be perfect.
+Nobody is.
+The point is to make the call on the math, not on the manager’s gut read of the room, because the gut is the thing that keeps everybody on the clock when it shouldn’t.

 Failure modes (where SPLH lies to you) #

 1. Tip-pool concepts vs non-pool.
-A tip pool concept will show different SPLH than a non-pool concept at the same volume because effective wage costs are distributed differently.
+A tip pool concept shows different SPLH than a non-pool concept at the same volume, because effective wage costs get distributed differently.
 The math still works.
-The benchmark you compare to needs to match your tip structure.
+You just need the benchmark you’re comparing against to match your tip structure.

 2. Heavy comping or promo nights.
-“Half-off apps Tuesday” inflates check counts but suppresses revenue per hour.
-SPLH looks bad.
+“Half-off apps Tuesday” inflates check counts but suppresses revenue per hour, so SPLH looks like garbage when the night was fine.
 The real metric on a promo night is contribution margin per labor hour, not raw sales.
-Use SPLH but adjust the band.
+Use SPLH, but move the band.

 3. Catering or prep shifts.
-Back-of-house prep shifts produce zero revenue in the moment but enable revenue later in the week.
-Do not run SPLH on a prep shift.
+Back-of-house prep produces zero revenue in the moment and pays off later in the week.
+Don’t run SPLH on a prep shift at all.
 Run it on revenue-generating shifts only.

 4. The closing crew.
 The last hour of every shift has near-zero revenue and near-full labor.
-Closers are necessary, but their SPLH math is brutal.
-Build it into your headcount budget; don’t try to optimize it out.
+Closers aren’t optional, but their SPLH math is brutal and it always will be.
+Build it into your headcount budget.
+Don’t try to optimize it out, because you can’t.

 What to do this week #

 Pull your last full week of sales by daypart.
-For each daypart, calculate SPLH.
+Calculate SPLH for each one.
 Plot it against the band for your concept.

-You will see at least one window where SPLH is below band.
-That is the conversation for next week’s schedule.
+You’ll find at least one window sitting below band.
+I’d bet on it.
+That window is the conversation for next week’s schedule.

-If you want a tool that does this math, the labor cost percentage calculator has SPLH built in alongside the loaded-labor math.
+Want a tool that does this math for you?
+The labor cost percentage calculator has SPLH built in alongside the loaded-labor math.
 Plug in your shift sales, hours, wages, and burden multiplier.
-It tells you SPLH, labor cost percentage, and where you fall against the band.
+It tells you SPLH, labor cost percentage, and where you land against the band.
 No signup, no upsell, no email gate.

 For the bigger labor picture, the prime cost calculator puts labor and food cost together so you can see the line that actually matters at the P&L level.

 The math is the easy part.
-The discipline of running SPLH at 9pm on a Tuesday, when nobody’s watching, the floor is dead, and you have a manager’s instinct telling you to keep everybody on because you hate the conversation, that is the part that keeps the labor line clean across a quarter.
-The number does not lie.
-The number tells you whether to cut.
-Your job is to read the band and have the conversation.
+The hard part is running SPLH at 9pm on a Tuesday when nobody’s watching, the floor is dead, and the manager voice in your head is telling you to keep everybody on because you hate the conversation.
+That’s the discipline that keeps the labor line clean across a whole quarter.
+The number doesn’t lie.
+It tells you whether to cut.
+Your only job is to read the band and have the conversation anyway.